National Windrush Day and beyond | Chartist

 Add to this the evidence of the deep suffering of BAME communities during the Covid-19 crisis – not just in terms of the higher numbers of virus infections, but also individuals and communities impoverished by exclusion from the support given as standard to people with the status of citizens – then the charge sheet grows and grows.

-“Get the compensation claims immediately” is the most obvious demand to set out on this National Windrush Day.
+“Get the compensation claims settled immediately” is the most obvious demand to set out on this National Windrush Day.
 But if we can be confident that the lessons of all these past years really have been learnt, we will see cultural celebrations turn quickly towards a political movement that demands an end to the discrimination and violence directed at migrant people which has arisen from 70 years of racist immigration control policies.

 This is a good time to formulate the demands that reverse the direction of policy, building what is to replace it on the firm foundation of positive rights, covering the spectrum of social and economic experience which needs to be purposed to provide traction for the assertion of equality and justice.